al-caveman/cavemark/README.md

 This is another paragraph that cites [myresource].
 CaveMark will expand [myresource] automatically based on its type.
 E.g. if type is "image", it will become "Figure 1" with a proper link pointing to the image that will be placed also automatically after this paragraph.
+Figure 1 will be automatically placed after this paragraph alongisde its caption and all goodies.

 A resource could be many other types, and you can easily as your own type and format it.
 E.g. quote, theorem, lemma, table, etc.

-CaveMark will also automatically place the figure alongside its caption after this apragraph.
-Subsequent citations of [myresource] will only expand to "Figure 1" with a link to the image where it was placed earlier, and not place the figure again (no duplicating it).
-Of course, you can tell CaveMark to forget this and place figures again (if you want).

-CaveMark is stateful, and can generate HTML pages while still maintaing consistent citation/footnote counts.
-It just works.
-This gives you the liberty to also be able to split your large markdown text files, per article, into smaller ones, and feed them one after the other, and generate a consistent page with no duplication, correct resource indecies, etc..
 ```

 Here is an example of how to use CaveMark in your Python project: